shalivan/shalivan.github.io/_posts/HOU/0001-01-01-HOU_Mantra.md

 tags:
 - Rendering
 - Houdini
-description: Description for Vellum post TEST 测试图片类文章的显示。
+description: Houdini rendering basics in Mantra.
 ---

 <!-- more -->